 Declaration of Major

 Students are asked to review their transcripts and Degree Works audits, which they can obtain on-line, regularly with their advisor for completion of degree and major requirements.
-All students who have completed 86 or more credits by the end of the summer session must make an appointment with the Assistant Dean for Seniors in the fall to review their progress toward completing the degree requirements and to fill out a candidate for degree card.
-Students who expect to graduate in February, May, or August must file a candidate for degree card by the deadline date specified in the academic calendar.
-The deadline for filing for February 2014 graduation is December 31, 2013 and the deadline for May and August 2014 graduation is February 5, 2014.
-The commencement for February, May, and August 2014 graduates will take place on May 17, 2014.
-Students who plan to finish their degree requirements in summer 2014 will be August graduates and take part in commencement in May 2014.
+All students who have completed 86 or more credits by the end of the summer session must make an appointment with the Assistant Dean for Seniors in the fall to review their progress toward completing the degree requirements and must apply for graudation on the Student tab of My.Fordham.
+Students who expect to graduate in February, May, or August must apply for graduation on My.Fordham by the deadline date specified in the academic calendar.
+The deadline for applying for February 2015 graduation is December 31, 2014 and the deadline for May and August 2015 graduation is February 5, 2015.
+The commencement for February, May, and August 2015 graduates will take place on May 16, 2015.
+Students who plan to finish their degree requirements in summer 2015 will be August graduates and take part in commencement in May 2015.

 Fordham School of Professional and Continuing Studies (FSPCS) – Office of the Dean